Welcome to today's edition of the Rush 24-7 podcast.

 Well, here's Obama, who apparently can't do more than one thing at a time.

-Meanwhile, Bill Clinton is dropped, I mean, the uncivil war is back to the Democrat Party.
+I mean, the uncivil war is back of the Democrat Party.

 Bill Clinton is dropping neutron bombs all over the place against Obama.

-And the campaign, no one's dying but the energy, the electricity has been knocked out of this campaign.
+And the campaign, no one's dying, but the energy, the electricity has been knocked out of this campaign.

-The Clintons, you know, when they were no longer treated as the king and queen of the party, uh, they went to war.
+The Clintons, you know, when they were no longer treated as the king and queen of the party, they went to war.

-Bill Clinton is on Good Morning America today, admitting that the Democrats blocked reform of Freddie Mac and Fannie Mae.
+Bill Clinton is on Good Morning America today admitting that the Democrats blocked reform of Freddie Mac and Fannie Mae.

-Uh it blowing it is blowing Obama and Democrats away on every television show he appears.
+It's blowing Obama and Democrats away on every television show he appears.

-Hillary's a senator, he's a multi-millionaire, got rich during the Bush years.
+He got rich during the Bush years.

 And right now, Obama's got to do more than two things at once.